manoloramos/manoloramos/README.md

   - I always carry an umbrella in my backpack, no matter the weather.
   - Hard for me to imagine a world without seedless grapes.
 They are just so awesome 😎
   - My signature dish is curry chicken w/ rice.
   - I'm an avid reader, specially for the fantasy genre.
-Currently reading *The Wise Man's Fear*, from Patrick Rothfuss (~~relase that damn third book, please~~).
+Currently reading *The Wise Man's Fear*, from Patrick Rothfuss (~~release that damn third book, please~~).